-The International Tax Dialogue (ITD) is a collaborative project of the European Commission (EC), Inter-American Development Bank (IDB), International Monetary Fund (IMF), Organisation for Economic Cooperation and Development (OECD), United Kingdom Department for International Development (UK-DFID) and World Bank Group to better discharge each institution’s own mandate by facilitating increased cooperation on tax matters among governments, international organisations and other key stakeholders.
+The International Tax Dialogue (ITD) is a joint initiative of the European Commission (EC), Inter-American Development Bank (IDB), International Monetary Fund (IMF), Organisation for Economic Co-operation and Development (OECD), World Bank Group and Inter-American Center of Tax Administrations (CIAT).
+The ITD aims to encourage and facilitate discussion of tax matters among national tax officials, regional tax organisations, international organisations and other key stakeholders.

 The ITD was initiated in April 2002 by the IMF, OECD and World Bank, partly in response to the Monterrey Financing for Development call for enhanced international dialogue on tax matters.
 The Inter-American Development Bank (IDB) began participating as a partner in September 2005, the European Commission (EC) joined in late 2008, and CIAT shortly thereafter.

 The ITD delivers a global conference approximately every two years since its inception, based on key cutting edge issues in tax and its relationship to the broader environment.

 These events are intended to capture a key global issue in the light of broader international developments (in this case the role of tax and the environment in the context of COP21) and to add to the global state of play on the tax issue but also feed taxation perspectives into a wider political debate.